nibb13/ip2loc-lean/README.md

 ### IP_ADDRESS

-Currently only valid (no check in script) IPv4 addresses like 8.8.8.8
+* Valid (no check in script) IPv4 addresses like "8.8.8.8"
+* Valid (no check in script) IPv6 addresses like "2404:6800:4001:805::1006" or "::1"

+Currently script tries to guess which address is supplied.

 ### OUT_FORMAT